District of Columbia

 (G) Any other information it considers relevant.

-The 2022 law specifically directed the court to consider “The community’s interest in furthering the movant’s rehabilitation and enhancing the movant’s reintegration into society through education, employment, and housing,” and deleted a provision in the old law that allowed the court to consider “in cases terminated without conviction, the weight of the evidence against the person.”
+The 2022 law specifically directs the court to consider “The community’s interest in furthering the movant’s rehabilitation and enhancing the movant’s reintegration into society through education, employment, and housing,” and deleted a provision in the old law that allowed the court to consider “in cases terminated without conviction, the weight of the evidence against the person.”

 D. Procedures and burden of proof